 The right side of the enclosure also contains two Ethernet ports, one USB A port (Host) and one USB B port (Client).
 These can be used to communicate to the MZA 6010.
 For detailed information on the use of these ports, please see the section of this manual, Communications and Source Setup.
-Appendices A and B show the wiring connections.
+Error!
+Reference source not found. shows the wiring connections.